Office Location

 608 West 12th Street, Suite B Austin, TX 78701

-contact@wm-attorneys.comA person could be charged with aggravated assault in Texas if they commit an assault using a deadly weapon – or if they commit an assault that results in serious bodily injury to another person.
+A person could be charged with aggravated assault in Texas if they commit an Assault with a Deadly Weapon, or if they commit an assault that results in serious bodily injury to another person.
 Pursuant to the Texas statute, “deadly weapons” are not just limited to guns and knives.
 Rather, other objects, such as a club or mace, qualify as deadly weapons.

-In Texas, assault with a deadly weapon is a felony charge.
+Aggravated Assault with a Deadly Weapon in Texas is a felony charge.
 Therefore, if the state prosecutor is able to satisfy their legal burden, and they ultimately sustain a conviction against you, they will likely pursue high monetary fines and a lengthy prison sentence.
-If you are currently facing criminal assault charges, it is important that you have an experienced attorney on your side fighting for you and advocating for your legal rights every step of the way.
+Suppose you are currently facing criminal assault charges.
+In that case, it is important that you have an experienced attorney on your side fighting for you and advocating for your legal rights every step of the way.

 The experienced Texas criminal defense lawyers at the Law Office of David D. White, PLLC can help defend you against your criminal assault charge by formulating a strong legal defense on your behalf or working with the state prosecutor to negotiate a favorable plea deal.
 We will ensure that your legal rights remain protected while your criminal case is pending and will do everything possible to help you achieve a favorable result in your criminal case.